june2/study/GraphQL_vs_REST.md

 GraphQL doesn't have support for browser and mobile caching unlike RESTful service which uses native HTTP caching mechanisms.
 This leads to a developmental effort in order to achieve caching.
 Although tools like Relay give some support for caching they are not as mature as the caching mechanisms used by RESTful services.

 2. Monitoring and Error Reporting
 RESTful services leverage the HTTP status codes for different errors that can be encountered.
 This makes the monitoring the APIs very easy and effortless for the developer.
 But with GraphQL services always return 200 OK response.
 A typical GraphQL error message looks like this with status code 200 OK.
+This is makes it very difficult to handle the error scenarios and the makes the monitoring process cumbersome.
 ```
 {
     errors: [